 The security device is required to protect consumers in the event a money transmitter (the licensee) fails to comply with the state regulations and laws.
 If found in violation, a claim may be placed against the security device.
 In the case of a claim on a surety bond, the licensee (the principal listed on the bond) is responsible for repayment of the claimed amount.
 If the surety pays the claim, the principal is required to reimburse the surety.

 A money transmitter license is required for the state of Maryland, unless the business is exempt under the Maryland Money Transmission Act.
+Applicants will need to apply for a license through the National Mortgage Licensing System (NMLS) website.

 Licensing fees include: